ryannhally/CS390GitTutorialResubmission/README.md

      style="float: left; margin-right: 10px;" />

-To create a new branch run
+To create a new branch run:

 ```
 git branch BRANCHNAME